rackerlabs/support-how-to/content/how-to/cloud-servers/multifactor-authentication-from-the-cloud-control-panel/index.md

    device using your specified device name.
 It also generates a code.

 7. To verify the new device, enter the code on the **Verify Code** form.
-Then, click **Verify Mobile Code**.
+Then, click **Verify**.

    After you submit the verification code, the system automatically logs you out.

    **Note:** By default, the new OTP device is the default method for authentication.
 If you do not want it to be the default or if you do not want to be logged out of your account, remove the selection from **Make this my default authentication method**.

    You can update the default authentication method on the **Account settings** page.